ogtveit/bikeR_oslo/README.md

 - app.R contains the Shiny version, will start the server when run
 - bikeR_oslo.R contains a simple script that can run in a terminal

 The R script use the libraries _httr_, _jsonlite_ and _dplyr_.
 When run it will try to install these if not installed.
-The Shiny app requires the libraries _shiny_ _leaflet_ in addition.
+The Shiny app requires the libraries _shiny_, _shinydashboard_ and _leaflet_ in addition.

 If automatic package installation fails, run in an R session / RStudio:
-> install.packages('dplyr', 'httr', 'jsonlite', 'shiny', 'DT')
+> install.packages('dplyr', 'httr', 'jsonlite', 'shiny', 'shinydashboard', 'leaflet')

 ## To run
 The Shiny webapp is demonstrated at: https://olegt.shinyapps.io/biker_oslo/